Josiah Wedgwood, 1st Baron Wedgwood: Cabinet and the Lords

 After the fall of the government, Wedgwood publicly criticised MacDonald's leadership and Labour's reliance on civil servants.
-He sat on Labour's front bench in opposition, speaking on, amongst other policy areas, local government, where he encouraged Clement Attlee.
+He sat on Labour's front bench in opposition and spoke on, amongst other policy areas, local government, where he encouraged Clement Attlee.
 He was not offered a position in the second Labour government.
 In March 1929, he became chairman of the House of Commons Records Committee.
 He began compiling a history of the Commons, a subject that consumed his interest.
-He wrote a history of Staffordshire's parliamentary representatives from the thirteenth century to the First World War, and two volumes of biographies of MPs of the 15th century.
+He wrote a history of Staffordshire's parliamentary representatives from the thirteenth century to the First World War and two volumes of biographies of MPs of the 15th century.
 Wedgwood's work in this area led eventually to the establishment of the History of Parliament Trust.
 Throughout the 1930s, he continued to speak in the Commons on issues of importance to him, particularly the Single Tax and native resistance to colonialism.
 In 1930 and 1931 he was made Mayor of Newcastle-under-Lyme after successfully campaigning for the town to remain independent of Stoke-on-Trent.

-From the mid-1930s he was critical of appeasement and of limitations on the migration of Jews to Palestine (1939 White Paper) and of German refugees to Britain and worked tirelessly to help European Jews.
+From the mid-1930s, he was critical of appeasement and of limitations on the migration of Jews to Palestine (1939 White Paper) and of German refugees to Britain and worked tirelessly to help European Jews.
 The actor Heinz Bernard's life was saved as a result of a parliamentary question asked by Wedgwood which resulted in his being given a visa to Britain.

+During the Second World War, he joined the Home Guard in 1940.
+In the same year, when Winston Churchill made his famous 'We shall never surrender' speech in the House of Commons (4 June, 1940), Wedgwood wrote to him and said: “That was worth 1,000 guns, and the speeches of 1,000 years.”

-In the Second World War, he joined the Home Guard in 1940.
-In 1941 he toured the United States of America, putting Britain's case against Germany at public meetings.
-Whilst Wedgwood was in America, Winston Churchill offered him a peerage, inviting him to sit for Labour in the House of Lords.
-Wedgwood accepted, resigning as MP for Newcastle-under-Lyme after 36 years and becoming Baron Wedgwood, of Barlaston in the County of Stafford on 21 January 1942.
-The following year he died in London at age of 71.
+In 1941 Wedgwood toured the United States to put putting Britain's case against Germany at public meetings.
+Whilst Wedgwood was in America, Churchill offered him a peerage and invited him to sit for Labour in the House of Lords.
+Wedgwood accepted, resigned as MP for Newcastle-under-Lyme after 36 years and became Baron Wedgwood, of Barlaston in the County of Stafford on 21 January 1942.
+The following year he died in London aged 71.